 I have a friend in Canada whose name is also Bobbi.
 We do many of the same things — writing books and teaching, among then — but she is famous in cat circles, which I am not.
 Barbara Florio Graham (her real name) is an award-winning author and online mentor in a wide variety of areas, including writing, publicity, publishing, copyright, and creativity.
 Her website, www.SimonTeakettle.com (her cat’s real name), contains free information on all of these topics, as well as a special section for cat lovers.

-Yes, I know there are many Web site hosts in cyberspace, but let me tell you about mine.
-It’s VERIO — http://www.verio.com — and its customer support staff is amazing.
-They will do headstands to help you; you won’t be on hold until you’re too tired to care; and they seem to have a package for everyone’s needs.
+Yes, I know there are many website hosts in cyberspace, but let me tell you about mine.
+It’s LEXICONN — and these people are technological wizards.
+Their customer support staff is amazing, their advice is always right on the mark, and they are there when you need them.
 I am a fan.
 Can you tell?

 Thinking of starting or reinventing your small business?
 Get help from SCORE (Service Corps of Retired Executives).
 SCORE provides no-cost, confidential business counseling to small businesses, as well as workshops and seminars at low fees.
 SCORE volunteers are real-world professionals with time-tested knowledge, who donate thousands of hours to help small businesses succeed.
 Find a chapter in your city at http://www.score.org.

 Self-publishing is big and getting bigger all the time.
-If you have a book on your mind, you should know about PMA, the Independent Book Publishers’ Association at http://www.ibpa-online.org.
+If you have a book on your mind, you should know about the Independent Book Publishers’ Association (IBPA).
 There are local chapters in many cities.
 If you can find one near you, go to a meeting.
 The people are great; the networking is better; and the information you will gain is the best.
-(In St. Louis, where I live, our chapter is St. Louis Publishers Association (SLPA) – http://www.stlouispublishers.org.
+(In St. Louis, where I live, our chapter is St. Louis Publishers Association (SLPA).